 Three essential components to SEND education.

-ABC of SEND Teaching
+ABC: The Essentials of SEND Teaching

 A: Access – I need to make sure my students can access the curriculum, the class, community.
 Everything, and often things that others take for granted.
 A walk around the block can be an adventure, full of anxiety, fear and exploration.
 Unpredictable dogs, sudden loud noises, motorbikes, car horns.
 It can also bring a huge feeling of success and independence.
 Many of our students rely on a constant adult presence to access different areas.
-Our aim is to reduce this reliance to the minimum.
+Our aim is to reduce this reliance to a minimum.
 Often we cause over-reliance on adult support by our fears.

 B: Balance – This links a little but with both A & C, we need to get the balance right between support and hindering progress.
 I need to get the balance between challenge and high expectations and causing frustration and additional anxiety.
 I don’t think this can be taught.
 It is a case of knowing your students and constantly adapting tasks and support.
 An experienced and dedicated team around the child helps us get this balance right.
-It is also important to get the balance of attention and praise.
+It is also important to get a balance of attention and praise.
 A number of my students find it very difficult to receive praise, and ‘over the top’ praise will really unsettle them.
 Others react well and love a huge fuss being made.
 Again knowing your student is key.